Back to myFutureNC main site

 By race/ethnicity

-Asian (58%) students were the most likely to score at or above proficient on the NAEP 8th grade math assessment.
-This was the only student group to exceed the statewide goal.
-White (37%), multiracial (27%), Hispanic (16%), and black (9%) students fell below the statewide goal for proficiency on the NAEP 8th grade math exam.
-No data was reported for American Indian students in 2022.
+Asian students (67%) were the most likely to score at or above proficient on the NAEP 8th grade math assessment followed by White students (45%).
+Asian and White students were the only racial or ethnic groups to exceed the statewide goal of 42%.
+Multiracial students (27%), Hispanic and American Indian students (both at 19%), and Black students (10%) were well below the statewide goal for proficiency on the NAEP 8th grade math exam.

 By economic disadvantage

-Students who are economically disadvantaged—meaning they received of free or reduced price lunch—were less likely to score at or above proficient than not economically disadvantaged students.
-A third of not economically disadvantaged students scored at or above proficient on the NAEP 8th grade math exam (33%), almost three times the share of economically disadvantaged students (12%).
+Students who were economically disadvantaged—meaning they received free or reduced price lunch—were less likely to score at or above proficient compared to their more affluent peers.
+Almost half (47%) of students who were not economically disadvantaged scored at or above proficient on the NAEP 8th grade math exam, almost three times the 17% of economically disadvantaged students who reached the same benchmark.

 Where does the data for NAEP 8th Grade Mathematics come from?